htcondor/vscode-htcondor/README.md

 # Htcondor for Visual Studio Code

-The Htcondor extension for Visual Studio Code adds rich language support for the Htcondor submit. files.
+The Htcondor extension for Visual Studio Code adds rich language support for Htcondor submit files.
 Future releases will include more features for interacting with access points and jobs.

 ## Features